aliemteam/aliemcards/cards/ankle-fxs-lauge-hansen/card.md

  5-20% of all ankle fractures

--   Assoc with syndesmosis instability
+-   Associated with syndesmosis instability
 -   *Stage 1*: Transverse MM fx (or deltoid ligament tear)
 -   *Stage 2*: ATFL or PTFL tear
 -   *Stage 3*: Transverse fibula fx at or above ankle mortise